📊 LBMA Gold Consensus 2026 — Quick Answer Updated Mar 14, 2026

 Wall Street

 Research Interpretation: When all four lines move upward together and approach 0.85, the research framework suggests consensus fragility is increasing synchronously across all dimensions, theoretically elevating market risk.
-Observation Point: When the green line (Smart Money) turns down first while other lines are still rising, historical data shows this may be an early signal of trend reversal.
+Observation Point: When the green line (Prediction Markets) turns down first while other lines are still rising, historical data shows this may be an early signal of trend reversal.
 (Note: Historical patterns do not guarantee future outcomes)

 Why These Signals Matter for Forecast Consensus